jasonleibowitz/installfest_scripts/readme.md

 ## WDI InstallFest Script

+##### Note

+This is a fork of [phlco](https://github.com/phlco)'s version of the GA installfest scripts.
+I modified it so that this script is optimized for post-WDI dev machines.

+All notes below are Phil's notes and will be updated for my fork.

+---

 A work in progress to automate the set up of a student's development machine.

 ##### For Mac OS: